bengetch/otel-go/README.md

 1. `otel`: Export telemetry for this type to the `collector` service (which sends all received telemetry to its own `stdout` and Datadog by default).
 2. `stdout`: Export telemetry for this type to `stdout` of the container that this service is running on.
-3. `noop`: Do not export telemetry for this type anywhere.
+3. `noop`: Ignore telemetry for this type.

 #### example